 Taking a page from Rolex's book, some versions of the dial background are made from meteorite, adding to the space-age feel.
 The case is 18-carat white gold, and the matt black leather strap adds to its universal appeal.
 This striking piece will certainly not go unnoticed.

 Did you think we would get through the list without a Rolex?

 For a brand known to be at the height of impeccable watch design, this unique piece that strays from the norm does not disappoint, and it should come as no surprise that it is the most expensive on the list.
 Its features include:

 - White lacquer dial with a blue enameled disc displaying moon phase

 - The full moon and the new moon are depicted by a meteorite applique and silver ring

 - Everose pink gold, created and patented by Rolex itself

 Every detail on this watch is exquisite, and there's no question that it is in a class all its own.

-(If you enjoyed this blog, we have a number of other blogs that may interest you and you can visit our blog page here.)
+If you enjoyed this blog, we have several other blogs that may interest you, and you can visit our blog page here.